VAlgoLang/valgolang.github.io/source/python_library.rst

 The Variable Block displays the list of most recently updated variables and their values at the top left of your screen (by default).

-The positioning and whether the Varaible Block should be rendered are controlled by the Stlysheet.
+The positioning and whether the Variable Block should be rendered are controlled by the Stylesheet.
 Please refer to the :doc:`Customising Your Animation <customisation>` section for a more detailed description of how the Stylesheet works.

 Constructor
 ^^^^^^^^^^^